jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 ═ ║ ╔ ╗ ╚ ╝ ╠ ╣ ╦ ╩ ╬
 ```

-We want all of our pipes to be "connected" in our final image, so we need to
+We want to fill out a big grid where each position has one of these pipe
+characters, or an empty space, while making sure that all of our pipes are
-set up constraints that enforce some kind of rule that says: for any two
+"connected".
+We'll need to set up constraints to enforce a rule that says: for
-neighboring tiles `x` and `y`, `x` should have a connection facing `y` **if and
+any pair of neighboring tiles `(x, y)`, `x` should have a connection facing `y`
-only if**  `y` has a connection facing `x`.
-There are a few different ways we
+*if and only if*  `y` has a connection facing `x`.
+There are a few different
-could approach this, but I decided to create a type representing a connection
+ways we could approach this, but I decided to create a type representing a
-on one of the four cardinal directions, so that we can encode each tile as a
+connection on one of the four cardinal directions, so that we can encode each
-combination of these connections.
+tile as a combination of these connections.

 ```haskell
 data Connection = N | S | W | E deriving (Bounded, Enum)